reachael/anomaly_detection/README.md

 The function takes one parameter: data.
 It checks the schema of data, the code will crash if the schema is not correct.

-## updateGraph(graph, idx, data, trans)

-This function takes 4 parameters: graph, idx, data and trans.
-It will update the `graph` based on event type of `data`.
-The code will crash if the event type is not among "purchase", "befriend", "unfriend".

 ## buildInitialState(graph, infile)